-Distinguished Professor of OB/GYN at University of North Carolina Medical School, was lead author of a large review article that included all large, long-term studies of abortion in English through 2002.
+Fergusson's study also revealed that the young women had a statistically significant increased risk of major depression after abortion, compared to those who were never pregnant and those who were pregnant but did not abort.
+(Major depression is a psychiatric disorder in which suicidal thoughts often occur.)
+Dr. John Thorp, the McAllister Distinguished Professor of OB/GYN at the University of North Carolina Medical School, was lead author of a large review article which included all large, long term studies of abortion in English through 2002.
 The authors concluded that abortion is associated with depression serious enough to cause risk of self-harm and that women should be warned in the informed-consent process.